flipperdevices/flipperzero-firmware/docs/conf-file_description.md

 **Default value:** `6`

-**Description:** Defines TOTP code length.
+**Description:** Defines OTP code length.
 If you don't know which to use - use `6` as majority of websites requires 6-digits code.

 </p>
 </details>